 BGSU Perspective on Teacher Preparation Partnership

 It is the belief of Bowling Green State University that the preparation of teachers is a shared responsibility of the institutions of higher education and local pre-K, elementary, middle/junior high and secondary schools.
-In this spirit of partnership, the university should provide the basic preparation and instruction in the general education phases of the students’ programs and in the areas of specialization and professional theory.
-It should provide also for supervisory and coordinating services related to the professional laboratory experiences including student teaching.
-It is the responsibility of the local schools to provide the laboratory facilities for observation, participation, and student teaching together with the services of the classroom mentor teachers.
+In this spirit of partnership, the university should provide the basic preparation and instruction in the general education phases of the teacher candidate's programs and in the areas of specialization and professional theory.
+It should provide also for supervisory and coordinating services related to the professional laboratory experiences including student teaching internship.
+Local schools provide the laboratory facilities for observation, participation, and student teaching internships together with the services of the classroom mentor teachers.

 Principles Applying to the Partnering School

-2. A full explanation of the methods/student teaching arrangements, when understood by the entire teaching staff, will promote goodwill and the cooperation of all.
+2. A full explanation of the methods/student teaching internship arrangements, when understood by the entire teaching internship staff, will promote goodwill and the cooperation of all.

 3. The selection of enthusiastic, competent, and understanding classroom mentor teachers will contribute to the success of teacher candidates.